I ASSUME THIS POST IS

 Cheer up, she told us, this could be a good thing.
 Other teachers still believed in endless homework and projects with deadlines and hard work.
 She would not bring that into our class.
 She believed in clean slates.
 If there were grades that we did not like, she could give us a chance to bring them up.
 She asked us what suggestions we had to make the semester a better learning experience.
 Someone mentioned that lectures were boring and we wanted more films.
 Done, she said.
 Someone else mentioned that a free day now and then would help us if we needed to catch up on work in other classes.
 She didn’t see a problem with that.
 She asked us how we felt about an end-of-semester party.
 Um, yeah, sounded very good to us.
 And on and on.
 Mrs. Abels listened intently and agreed to all of our suggestions, continually emphasizing that her concern was that we have a good learning experience and enjoy the semester.
 She also reminded us that we were lucky to not be sent out to other classes where we would be working to catch up, and that of course this was all for Granny.

 Near the end of the period, shortly before the bell rang, the door opened and Granny sauntered in with her usual Granny Holloway attitude.
 “How did they do?,” she asked.
 “Marvelous,” said Mrs. Abels.
 “They were completely in my hands.”

 Granny then faced us and said “And that, my students, is how a dictator takes over a nation.
-Not with guns or tanks or laws or mandates.
-They do it using a poster child and promises and gifts and protection from an enemy.”
+Not with guns or tanks.
+They do it using promises and gifts.”

 I can’t remember a lesson all through 12 years of public school that made such an impression on me, and has stayed with me.